awaldlza/pre-ingest-scripts/README.md

 The format list needs the following columns: unchanged, automatic migration, manual migration, cannot be opened, delete, password protected, compressed, research started, not categorized yet,appraisal hint.

+The provided format-list.csv is just an example for the needed structure!
+The assignment of PUIDs bears no deeper meaning.

 ##### prefix for archifiltre